 7. Build your DIY hammock stand

-We used 4 x 4 inch timber for maximum support and placed our posts roughly 2.5 meters apart to allow for ample swinging room and a good sag in the hammock for comfort (remember the 30-degree hang rule as stated above).
+We used 4 x 4 inch timber for maximum support and placed our posts roughly 2.5 meters apart to allow for ample swinging room and a good sag in for comfort (remember the 30-degree hang rule as stated above).

-Use the exact same system as laid out in step number 4 to attach your hammock support posts.
+Use the exact same system as laid out in step number 4 to attach your DIY hammock stand support posts.
 Your hole should be around 30 cm in diameter and 70 cm deep for support.

 Repeat the same steps to install your DIY hammock stand.

-8. Polish your posts
+8. Polish your DIY hammock stand posts

 Paint and/or treat your hammock posts now that they are in position.